There are plenty of reasons to work with me, but there are also some reasons not to. Let’s rip off the Band-Aid, shall we?

 Stage Heroes training requires full presence.
 There’s work before and after the sessions.
 If people are constantly pulled into “urgent” projects and never given time to grow, we’re just wasting each other’s time.

 Slides are banned in my (virtual) classroom.
 Why?
-Because most professionals use them as a crutch to avoid forgetting their words.
+Because most professionals use them as a teleprompter in disguise.
 I teach people to own the stage first.
-Later, they can add slides strategically—not as a teleprompter in disguise.
+Later, they can add slides strategically.

 Still here?
 Let’s talk!